-Any additional limits to inspection to the presence of insulation material.
-I was not able to inspect the sub floor area.
-Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
-I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
-The report does not include an asbestos inspection.
-However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
-If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
-Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.
-Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
-Concealed areas beneath and around bath/shower trays were not visible.
-Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
-The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
-Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
-Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
-Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
-The various trades can advise further.
+Any additional limits to inspection has been floored and lined.
+Stored items restricted my instruction for Japanese Knotwee I have not carried out an inspection for Japanese Knotwee unless otherwise stated, for the purposes of the valuation assumed that there is no Japanese Knotweed or other implants within the boundaries of the property or in neighbor properties. ed and I have vasive unless otherwise stated, for the purposes of the valuation assumed that there is no Japanese Knotweed or other in plants within the boundaries of the property or in neighbo properties. l have vasive The second data and include an achieved increasion.
+How The report does not include an asbestos inspection.
+How asbestos was widely used in the building industry until an 2000, when it became a banned substance.
+If the possibil asbestos based products has been reported within the lin of the inspection and you have concerns you should enga qualified asbestos surveyor.
+Any such materials should n drilled or disturbed without prior advice from a licensed sp ound lity of nitations age a ot be The inspection is not a fire or life safety risk assessment a should not be relied on as a risk assessment inspection. advice should be sought if a specific risk assessment of t property and building that it forms part of is required.
+Further Where repairs are required at height compliance with Heat Safety legislation often requires the use of scaffolding whis significantly impact on the cost of repair.
+Pricing repairs is the remit of this report but it would be prudent to consider and budgeting before offering.
+The various trades can ad further. ich can s out with r costs I was unable to gain access to the garage.